starandtina/starandtina.github.io/_posts/2015-01-28-essential-javascript-links.md

 * [HTTP Specifications](http://httpwg.github.io/): You could find anything you want for Hypertext Transfer Protocol - the core protocol of the World Wide Web.
 * [ECMAScript 6 Tools](https://github.com/addyosmani/es6-tools): An aggregation of tooling for using ES6 today.
 * [Web Performance Optimization](https://github.com/davidsonfellipe/awesome-wpo): A curated list of Web Performance Optimization.
-* [Frontend Guidelines](https://github.com/bendc/frontend-guidelines): Some HTML, CSS and JS best practices
+* [Frontend Guidelines](https://github.com/bendc/frontend-guidelines): Some HTML, CSS and JS best practices.
+* [free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.

 ### Spec

-* [ES5 Spec](http://es5.github.io/) An annotated, hyperlinked version of the ES5 spec
+* [ES5 Spec](http://es5.github.io/) An annotated, hyperlinked version of the ES5 spec.
 * [ES6 draft](https://people.mozilla.org/~jorendorff/es6-draft.html)